ChurchillonData/Fraud_Detection_System_using_Machine_Learning/README.md

 ## 📊 Dataset

 - **Source:** [Kaggle - Fraud Detection Dataset](https://www.kaggle.com/datasets/amanalisiddiqui/fraud-detection-dataset)
-resource=download&select=AIML+Dataset.csv)
+(resource=download&select=AIML+Dataset.csv)
 - **Description:**
-  The dataset contains transactions made by European cardholders in September 2013.
+  The dataset contains transactions made by European cardholders in September 2024.
 It includes 284,807 transactions, of which only 492 are fraud cases.
 Each transaction is described by 30 features:
   - `Time` and `Amount`
   - 28 anonymized principal components (`V1` to `V28`)
   - `Class` (Target variable: 0 for non-fraud, 1 for fraud)